 2. How to Change Line Spacing

-To modify the line spacing within a text box, follow these four simple steps:
+To change the line spacing in Excel within a text box, follow these four simple steps:

 1. Highlight all the text in your input box and right-click on it.